 2. We can also display this in a more meaningful way in the Pusher dashboard, so you can plan usage changes with confidence.

 3. This sets the scene for a single invoicing system for both Pusher Beams and Channels.
-If you haven’t been using the two products together, find out why they are a perfect compliment for realtime communication development here.
+If you haven’t been using the two products together, find out why they are a perfect complement for realtime communication development here.

 We’ve been in touch to let all users know exactly what the new metrics will mean for them.
 If you have any questions, feel free to reach out to our customer support team.